kode80/Py80/README.md

 ![Screen](https://github.com/kode80/Py80/blob/master/py80_screen.png)

-## py80 context
+## py80 module
-The main() function accepts a *py80* object as it's only argument.
-The py80 object acts as a bridge between python and the py80 app, exposing various methods for interacting with the playground.
+The py80 module acts as a bridge between python and the py80 app, exposing various methods for interacting with the playground.
 * **log( message)**: logs message to in-app console
 * **clearLog()**: clears the in-app console
 * **getClipboard()**: returns any string currently copied to the system clipboard